AdobeDocs/campaign-classic.fr-FR/help/workflow/using/delivery-outline.md

 content-type: reference
 topic-tags: targeting-activities
 discoiquuid: a2a65f97-425b-44b2-8cf4-beea850423bc
-translation-type: ht
+translation-type: tm+mt
-source-git-commit: 70b143445b2e77128b9404e35d96b39694d55335
+source-git-commit: 6be6c353c3464839a74ba857d8d93d0f68bc8865
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '269'
+source-wordcount: '273'
-ht-degree: 100%
+ht-degree: 79%

 ---

 # Composition de diffusion{#delivery-outline}

-L&#39;activité de composition de diffusion permet d&#39;utiliser une composition dans un workflow de campagne.
-La composition doit avoir été préalablement créée dans la campagne.
+The **delivery outline** lets you use an outline in a campaign workflow.
+The outline must have been created in the campaign beforehand.

 Pour plus d&#39;informations sur les compositions de diffusion dans Adobe Campaign, consultez cette [section](../../campaign/using/marketing-campaign-deliveries.md#associating-and-structuring-resources-linked-via-a-delivery-outline).